nanoframework/nanoFramework.WebServer/README.md

 }
 ```

+## E2E tests
+There is a collection of postman tests `nanoFramework WebServer E2E Tests.postman_collection.json` in WebServerE2ETests which should be used for testing WebServer in real world scenario.
+Usage is simple:
+- Import json file into Postman
+- Deploy WebServerE2ETests to your device - copy IP
+- Set the `base_url` variable to match your device IP address
+- Choose request you want to test or run whole collection and check tests results.

 ## Feedback and documentation

 For documentation, providing feedback, issues and finding out how to contribute please refer to the [Home repo](https://github.com/nanoframework/Home).